shinno93/Automatic-Topic-Extraction-from-Tweets/README.md

 <br>
 <b>Project Objectives</b> <br>
 <br>
-This project aims to retrieve the related tweets based on the users’ topic interest based on text mining techniques.<br>
+This project aims to retrieve the related tweets for users based on their topic interest using text mining techniques.<br>
 Students are required to present an effective algorithm to categorise and retrieve the relevant tweets related to the topics of user’s interest based on his/her tweets. <br>
 <br>